platformspec/site/docs/usage/blueprints.md

 The `01-minimal` example is the recommended starting point.
 It defines a `Platform` with two capabilities (`namespace-bootstrap` and `cloud-account`), a single `BlueprintBinding`, and the supporting `Environment`, `Provider`, and `Credential` resources.
 It exercises the full operator pipeline with no external cluster dependencies.

-Find it in the [Platsmith GitHub repository](https://github.com/foundationio/platsmith/tree/main/examples/platform/01-minimal).
+Find it in the [platspec-operator repository](https://github.com/platformspec/platspec-operator/tree/main/examples/01-minimal).